oskarhane/ascii-data-table/README.md

 ## Testing
 Run `npm test` to execute test in both Node.js and browser environments.
 Run `npm run test:watch` to have tests run on file changes.

+## Contributing
+All bug reports, feature requests and pull requests are welcome.
+This project uses the [Javascript Standard Style](http://standardjs.com) and a lint check will run before all tests and builds.